But, this is not the first serious epidemic that I survived.

 As soon as it’s going to be possible, I’ll do an antibody test, to see whether or not I have developed immunity.
 But, I don’t know whether and when that will be possible.
 Very few people are tested in the UK, which is yet another shameful policy by the Tory government.
 If not in the UK, I will try to do the test in another country.

-A WORD ABOUT THE MAIN PHOTO IN THIS POST
+A WORD ABOUT THE MAIN PHOTO

 I took this photo in Sucre, in Bolivia.
 My friend and me, we were walking around the city when we suddenly came across this building.
 I remember I was standing there, completely bewildered, when I read that it was a centre for control of tuberculosis and leprosy.